-During the first quarter of Fiscal 2017, our operating loss was \$161 million, compared to \$335 million during the first quarter of Fiscal 2016.
-Our operating loss includes purchase accounting adjustments associated with the going-private transaction, amortization of intangible assets, and other corporate expenses of \$726 million for the first quarter of Fiscal 2017, compared to \$747 million during the first quarter of Fiscal 2016.
-On a non-GAAP basis, during the first quarter of Fiscal 2017, operating income increased 37% to \$565 million from \$412 million in the first quarter of Fiscal 2016.
-The decrease in operating loss and increase in non-GAAP operating income were primarily attributable to higher gross margin, partially offset by an increase in operating expenses.
+During the second quarter of Fiscal 2017, our operating income was \$0.1 billion, compared to an operating loss of \$0.1 billion during the second quarter of Fiscal 2016.
+During the first six months of Fiscal 2017, our operating loss was \$0.1 billion, compared to an operating loss of \$0.4 billion during the first six months of Fiscal 2016.
+Our operating income includes purchase accounting adjustments associated with the going-private transaction, amortization of intangible assets, costs related to acquisition, integration, and divestitures, and other corporate expenses.
+In aggregate, these items totaled \$0.7 billion and \$1.4 billion for the second quarter and first six months of Fiscal 2017, respectively.
+Non-GAAP operating income increased 32% to \$0.8 billion during the second quarter of Fiscal 2017, and 34% to \$1.3 billion during the first six months of Fiscal 2017.
+The increases in operating income and non-GAAP operating income were primarily attributable to higher gross margins, partially offset by increases in operating expenses driven by compensation and benefits costs due to increased investment in sales capabilities, marketing costs, and outside services associated with the pending EMC merger transaction.

-Cash used in operating activities was \$63 million and \$895 million during the first quarters of Fiscal 2017 and Fiscal 2016, respectively.
-The improvement in operating cash flows was primarily attributable to favorable changes in working capital.
-See "Liquidity, Capital Commitments, and Contractual Cash Obligations" for further information on our cash flow metrics.
+Cash provided by operating activities was \$1.8 billion and \$0.7 billion during the first six months of Fiscal 2017 and Fiscal 2016, respectively.
+The improvement in operating cash flows was primarily attributable to profitability and favorable changes in working capital attributable to extending payment terms with certain suppliers.
+The terms of our supplier arrangements will continue to evolve as we close the EMC merger transaction and integrate the businesses.
+See "Market Conditions, Liquidity, and Capital Commitments" for further information on our cash flow metrics.